Chile Relleno Casserole

 Total TimePrep: 20 min.
 Bake: 40 min. + standing

 - 7 cans (4 ounces each) whole green chilies, drained

 - 3/4 pound Monterey Jack cheese, cut into strips

 - 1/4 cup all-purpose flour

 - 1/8 teaspoon hot pepper sauce

 - Split chilies lengthwise; rinse and remove seeds.
 Drain on paper towels; pat dry.
 Stuff chilies with cheese strips.
-Place half of chilies in a greased 11-in. x 7-in. baking dish; sprinkle with 1/2 cup cheddar cheese.
+Place half of chilies in a greased 11x7-in. baking dish; sprinkle with 1/2 cup cheddar cheese.
 Repeat layers.

 - In a small bowl, beat the eggs, milk, flour, salt, pepper and pepper sauce until smooth; pour over chilies.
-Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before serving.
-Yield: 8 servings.

 This was a great meal.
 I added ground turkey that I seasoned with garlic, chopped onions, red pepper, chili powder, and cumin.
 Also, I used fresh Anaheim peppers.
 I served with layered Mexican salad.
 The family loved it.

 This was very comparable to the chiles rellenos that I always get when we go out to eat Mexican food, which is one of my favorite things to order.
 Also very easy to make.
 Made the recipe as is and I wouldn't change a thing.